Xilinx/vvas-apps/Embedded/README.md

 ### vvas_appsrcsink

 This example demonstrates integration of VVAS into the current user architecture, which need not be Gstreamer based.
+Details about how to use this example is covered in [vvas_appsrcsink](vvas_appsrcsink/README.md)